4GeeksAcademy/machine-learning-content/06-ml_algos/support-vector-machine.md

 # Support Vector Machine

 Support Vector Machine (SVM) is a supervised learning algorithm so we need to have a labeled dataset to be able to use SVM.
 It can be used for regression and classification problems and it can be of linear and non linear type.
-The main objective of SVM is to find a hyperplane in an N( total number of features)-dimensional space that differentiates the data points.
+The main objective of SVM is to find a hyperplane in an N( total number of features),dimensional space that differentiates the data points.
 So we need to find a plane that creates the maximum margin between two data point classes, which means finding the line for which the distance of the closest points is the farthest possible.

 Let's see some graphs where the algorithm is trying to find the maximum distance between the closest points: